pytest-dev/pytest-bdd/README.rst

 directly within your test functions.
 This is particularly useful for scenarios that require tabular data as input, enabling you to manage and manipulate this data conveniently.

-The ``datatable`` argument in pytest-bdd allows you to access the datatables defined in your Gherkin scenarios.
 When you use the ``datatable`` argument in a step definition, it will return the table as a list of lists, where each inner list represents a row from the table.